984580403hyxhj/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+One great way of using this integrated messaging system among interactive devices is through multiplayer gaming wherein the players in a game interact with each other by messaging using the MQTT client.
+Office messenger app for pagers back in the day shared on a private network With growing smart technology at homes, this messaging system can be used to relay information or input/output among devices.
+Emergency warning system used to notify smart car users of weather conditions Electronic Banking systems that share information in their private network

 ### Part C
 ### Streaming a Sensor